nullpo-head/WSL-Hello-sudo/README.md

 "WSL Hello sudo" is a Linux PAM module and companion Windows CLI apps that realize `sudo` by biometric login of [Windows Hello](https://www.microsoft.com/en-us/windows/windows-hello) on Windows Subsystem for Linux (WSL).
 This PAM module allows you to authenticate `sudo` via face recognition, fingerprint authentication, and of couse machine-local PIN.
+It runs in both WSL and WSL 2.

 The Linux PAM module is written in Rust, and Windows CLI apps are written in C#.

-__Warning__

-This is an experimental product.
-There is no warranty at all.
+Please use it at your own risk.
+There is no warranty.

 ![demo](https://github.com/nullpo-head/WSL-Hello-sudo/blob/master/demo.gif)